 The methods used for wage and salary and self-employed worker projections are similar in their reliance on qualitative and quantitative research.
 Both examine available data and other resources.
 Both make changes when the information available suggests a structural change is happening or is likely to occur before the projected year.
 Both incorporate changing industry demand for the occupation, but self-employment does this at a less detailed level than wage and salary.

 Projections of job growth provide valuable insight into future employment opportunities because each new job created is an opening for a worker entering an occupation.
-However, opportunities also result when workers leave their occupations and need to be replaced.
-In most occupations, these replacement needs provide more job openings than employment growth does.
-Further detail is presented in Estimating Occupational Replacement Needs technical documentation.
-Note: BLS will be adopting a new method for projecting occupational separations beginning with the 2016–26 projections.
+However, opportunities also result when workers separate from their jobs, either to find employment in other occupations or to leave the labor force entirely.
+In most occupations, the openings caused by separating employees provide more job openings than employment growth does.
+Further detail is presented in Occupational Separations Methodology.
+Note: BLS adopted separations methodology with the 2016–26 projections.
+This replaced the previous method of Estimating Occupational Replacement Needs.

 BLS provides information about education and training requirements for each projected occupation.
 In the BLS education and training system, each of the occupations is assigned separate categories for education, work experience, and on-the-job training.
 Occupations can be grouped to create estimates of the education and training needs for the labor force as a whole and estimates of the outlook for occupations with various education or training needs.
 In addition, educational attainment data for each occupation are presented to show the level of education achieved by current workers.
 Further detail is presented in Measures of Education and Training technical documentation.